Sometimes, the Big Bad

 - Mr. Han's daughters from Enter the Dragon.
 As Roper says, "No one's more loyal than Daddy's little girl."

-- Used in the Jackie Chan movie Armour of God (aka Operation Condor 2).
+- Used in the Jackie Chan movie Armor of God (aka Operation Condor 2).

 - Rotti Largo from Repo!
 The Genetic Opera is always accompanied by his two female body guards.
 For a gender inversion, Amber Sweet and her two bondage guards.